Michel-p16/PDS-Project/docs/source/evaluation_single.rst

    :alt: Confusion Matrix - RoBERTa Single Select

 **Analysis:**
-- RoBERTa achieves **high precision and recall** across most classes.
-- Minor misclassifications occur in **similar categories**, such as technology-related industries.
-- **Strong diagonal alignment** indicates that most predictions are correct.
+RoBERTa achieves **high precision and recall** across most classes.
+Minor misclassifications occur in **similar categories**, such as 'unsatisfied' and 'very unsatisfied'.
+Even for humans the difference between those two labels may be hard to distinguish.
+Overall the matrix shows a **strong diagonal alignment**, which indicates that most predictions are correct.

 **Key Metrics**